wearebraid/griddle/readme.md

 }
 ```
 #### Should I use `overridesPath` or the inline options?
 It depends.
-I've run into issues with some deployment processes where the dynamically generated griddle overrides file from the nuxt.config.js options has failed to load - namely on Heroku.
+I've run into issues with some deployment processes where the dynamically generated Griddle overrides file from the nuxt.config.js options has failed to load - namely on Heroku.
 In general using the `overridesPath` option seems the most reliable and the inline options are available for those who wish to use them.

 If you are supplying your own file, use the [customization options](#customization) to get started.